ArcticMC/Scenarios/descriptions.md

 > Each player on a team will be given a specific position in the game.
 Whether that would be Goalkeeper, Right or Left Defender, Midfielders or Forwards. https://www.reddit.com/r/ultrahardcore/comments/bsgzy8/may_25_0000_utc_na_hoookeys_2000_cto11_cutclean/ For more information about what powers you receive for each position.

 ### Frozen In Time (H)
-> All the Current movement in water, lava will not flow.
-Gravel, sand, cacti, and sugarcane will float in the air.
-The leaves on trees will not decay.
-To get obsidian, you need to craft a diamond pickaxe, which would either give you 10 or 14 obsidian, depending if nether is on.
+> All the Current movement in water and lava will not flow.
+Gravel, sand, cacti, and sugarcane will be uneffected by gravity.
+Leaves will not decay.
+Your only way of getting apples is through shearing leaves

 ### Gap Zap (L)
 > If you take damage while you are regenerating from a golden apple or head, the regeneration cancels.